yettabaa/yettabaa/README.md

 This technical expertise, combined with my background in **Economics and Business Management**, allows me to approach problems with a unique perspective—balancing technical solutions with strategic business insights.

-I am passionate about contributing to impactful projects across diverse fields, whether it’s web development, AI integration, or system administration.
+I am passionate about contributing to impactful projects across diverse fields in computer science.

 ## 🛠 **Technical Skills**